yoel0/OOP_Blockchain/README.md

 ### Step Three

-Since our `addBlock` function is accepting the parameter `block`, it should DO something with block inside the method.
+Since our `addBlock` function is accepting the parameter `blockData`, it should DO something with the block data inside the method.
 But first, let's take a look at what else we might need to ensure that a transaction is valid before adding a block.

 Before we add a new block to our blockchain, we need to ensure that it has a valid transaction.
 - First, look at what `checkValidTransaction` is checking for in `ValidityChecker.js`.
 What 3 things is `checkValidTransaction` checking for?